EliasDerbewBelay/wireframing/README.md

 A “Book Now” button placed near the price section signals a clear call-to-action.
 Including a date picker and guest selector in the wireframe shows how users will interact with the booking form.

 ---

+## 🧭 Types of Wireframes

+Wireframes come in different levels of detail depending on the stage of the design process.
+The two most common types are **low-fidelity** and **high-fidelity** wireframes.

+### 📝 Low-Fidelity Wireframes

+Low-fidelity wireframes are basic, sketch-like representations of a layout.
+They focus on structure and functionality without detailed styling or content.

+**Characteristics:**
+- Simple shapes and placeholders
+- No color or branding
+- Minimal text
+- Fast to create and iterate

+**Used for:**
+- Early brainstorming and concept validation
+- Rapid prototyping and stakeholder feedback
+- Exploring layout and user flow

+### 🎨 High-Fidelity Wireframes

+High-fidelity wireframes are polished and closely resemble the final product.
+They include detailed visuals, typography, and real content.

+**Characteristics:**
+- Accurate spacing and alignment
+- Branded colors and fonts
+- Interactive elements and annotations
+- Often built in tools like Figma or Adobe XD

+**Used for:**
+- Final design approval
+- Developer handoff
+- Usability testing

+---

+## 🔍 Wireframe Type: Project Airbnb (Figma)

+The wireframe found in the [Project Airbnb Figma file](https://www.figma.com/design/E2BRqdPcKkrnX6hLGPto8Z/Project-Airbnb?node-id=1-2&t=3XDxhp3Vl1QIyMgo-0) is a **high-fidelity wireframe**.

+**Why?**
+- It includes detailed UI components such as cards, buttons, and navigation bars.
+- Realistic content and imagery are used to simulate the final experience.
+- The layout is pixel-precise and styled with brand-specific colors and fonts.
+- It’s designed for stakeholder presentation and developer implementation.

+This type of wireframe is ideal for validating design decisions and preparing for development, especially in a complex application like a booking platform.

+---